 Occasionally go through the Activity Log of your social media accounts and make sure you are not sharing anything by accident.

 Use Disposable Temporary Email to Protect your Real Email Address

 To keep your primary email address out of databases and away from spammers and more dangerous adversaries, use disposable temporary email addresses as much as possible.

 These are especially handy for verifying account signups or newsletter subscriptions that you may be unsure about.

-Your web browser’s private mode will disable tracking cookies and prevent plenty of trace information, such as your browsing and search histories, from being discovered and potentially used against you.
+Your web browser’s private mode will temporarily disable tracking cookies and suspend your browsing and search histories.

 This is particularly valuable when you’re browsing sensitive information (this type of information is discussed in more detail below) because even just the names of cookies left behind on your computer or device can get you in hot water.